 If you would like to decorate your cookies as well, dip half of each cookie in melted chocolate and sprinkle with (Valentine’s) sprinkles.

-For a healthier, natural alternative, I just came across this great idea from Texanerin on BHG.
+For a healthier, natural alternative, I just came across this great idea from Texanerin.
 Using crumbled, freeze-dried raspberries gives you a great, all natural pop of color and adds a little tart flavor contrast.

 Bake Like a Pro